 5) Prioritize your physical health.
 This doesn’t mean undertaking any extreme diets or exercise regimens, but it’s true that physical, mental, and emotional health are indeed all linked and a part of work-life balance.
 Sometimes even just making sure to be properly hydrated can help enhance your stamina during a tough day.
 Exercise is a great stress and anxiety reliever, and of course filling your body with nutrient-rich fruits and vegetables can work wonders on your energy levels and overall mood.
 You don’t need a diet and fitness makeover to experience positive results.
 Making small, healthy choices here and there can add up and help combat physical exhaustion while working at a healthcare facility!

 6) Laugh.
 I know, it’s cheesy, but what if you truly made an effort to experience more laughter in your day?
 Whether it’s going home and watching a funny movie, meeting up with friends and having a game night, going to a comedy show, or slowing down during the day to joke around and build a friendly patient and nurse relationship.
 Laughter reminds us not to take life too seriously and helps you to stay present and grounded.
-The job description of a travel nurse will always include caring for patients but don’t forget to care for yourself too.
+The job description of a travel nurse will always include patient care but don’t forget to care for yourself too.

 8) Get quality sleep.
 Persistent fatigue has a significant impact on your mental and emotional health, and there are a lot of things you can do to improve your quality of sleep.
 Going to bed at the same time each night is one of the top tips you’ll see when you google “How to get better sleep,” but for a staff nurse working 3 x 12’s ,this might not always be realistic.
 Find what works for you, develop a nightly routine that gets your body in sleep mode. (ex.
 Try sipping on a sleepy time tea and reading until your eyes get heavy!
 Meditation or other relaxation techniques are also great options!)
 Not only is sleep important to your health, but it’s the best mental “break” that you can get!